 This is one way to write an apology letter for not attending an interview.

 It is sadly mentioned that I won’t be able to come for the interview I had with you this morning at 8:00 am.
-I left home before time but there was a lot of rush on the way due to some road accident.
+I left home on time but there was a lot of rush on the way due to some road accident.
 Though I tried hard to make it possible to reach there for my interview it seems impossible since the distance is a great deal now.

 As soon as I realized that I cannot make it happen to be there, I instantly contacted you via message as it seemed the only way to inform you spontaneously.

 I am extremely sorry for all this since this is counted as an unprofessional attitude but I assure you that this is not a lame excuse at all.
-I am willing for this job & request you to make it happen if I can get some other slot for this interview.
+I am willing for this job & request you to make it schedule if I can get some other slot for this interview.
 This would be a great favor for which I will be highly grateful to you.

 Waiting for your reply!

-I apologize once again for having wasted your valuable time and expect that you would not let for my mother’s sudden illness collapse our interview.
+I apologize once again for having wasted your valuable time and expect that you would not let my mother’s sudden illness collapse our interview.
 That is why I request you to think through giving me another chance.

 Waiting in anticipation for an affirmative answer,